Probing general relativistic spin-orbit coupling with gravitational waves from hierarchical triple systems: Conclusions

+Detecting the \ac{GSHE} can establish an association between stellar-mass binaries and more massive \acp{BH}. \ac{GSHE} imprints due to intermediate-mass \acp{BH} provides new means to characterize these elusive objects, complementary to tidal disruption events~\citep{Wen:2021yhz}, fast-moving stars in globular clusters \citep{2024Natur.631..285H} and lensed gamma-ray bursts~\citep{Paynter:2021wmb,Yang:2021wwd,Wang:2021ens}.
+If observed in massive \acp{BH}, the \ac{GSHE} will augment the knowledge of AGN binaries derived from their intrinsic parameters, peculiar motion or electromagnetic counterparts, and cross-correlation~\citep{Tagawa:2019osr,Vijaykumar:2023tjg,Morton:2023wxg,Veronesi:2023ugk}.
+This information will directly inform the binary formation scenarios and probe their close environment.

-A detection of the \ac{GSHE} in agreement with general relativity will be a strong indication of a binary merging close to an intermediate-mass or massive \ac{BH}.
-It would directly inform binary formation scenarios, probe their close environment, and provide exquisite constraints on a large class of alternative gravity theories~\cite{Ezquiaga2020,Goyal:2023uvm}.
-In summary, \ac{GW} observations offer potential for experimental verification of the \ac{GSHE}.
-The \ac{GSHE} is a compelling probe of \acp{GW} propagating in strong gravitational fields, potentially enabling novel applications in astrophysics and fundamental physics.
+Furthermore, a detection of the \ac{GSHE} will also confirm the general-relativistic strong-field effects on the propagation of \acp{GW}, responsible for spin-orbit interactions of the same type as in optics \citep{SOI_review} and condensed matter physics \citep{SHE_review}.
+Discovering a \ac{GW} source lensed by a \ac{BH} will also provide an exquisite test of alternative gravity theories that produce modifications in regions of high curvature~\citep{Ezquiaga2020,Goyal:2023uvm,Eichhorn:2023iab}.
+Additionally, investigating the spacetime surrounding the background \ac{BH} might be feasible, for instance, probing superradiant clouds due to ultralight bosons \citep{Brito:2015oca}.
+In summary, \ac{GW} observations offer potential for experimental verification of the \ac{GSHE}, providing a test of \acp{GW} propagating in strong gravitational fields and potentially enabling novel applications in astrophysics and fundamental physics.